 Meg is a Waialua girl, born and raised on the North Shore of Oahu.
 She was married for 32 years before her husband's death in 2008.
 She has two grown and married children and three vivacious grandchildren.
 She enjoys the ocean, hiking, laughing, reading, journaling, traveling and deepening her walk with God.

 Vicky Wong is a Licensed Marriage and Family Therapist, and a Licensed Mental Health Counselor in the State of Hawaii.
 She is also a Board-Certified National Counselor.
-She is a graduate of Chaminade University in Honolulu, and obtained a Master of Science degree in Counseling Psychology.
-Additionally, Vicky is a Licensed Minister with the Assemblies of God denomination, and completed Pastoral and Biblical Studies at Summit Pacific College, and is currently working on a Masters degree in Theology at Pacific Rim University.
-She holds a Bachelor of Business Administration degree from Simon Fraser University in Canada.
+She is a graduate of Chaminade University in Honolulu, and received a Master of Science in Counseling Psychology.
+Additionally, Vicky is a Licensed Minister with the Assemblies of God denomination.
+She completed Pastoral and Biblical Studies at Summit Pacific College, and is currently working on a Masters degree in Theology at Pacific Rim University.
+She holds a Bachelor of Business Administration from Simon Fraser University in Canada.